top of page

 • Intense emotions

-In addition, marginalized communities, such as BIPOC, LGBTQ+, disabled individuals, and women, often face additional sensory overload due to discrimination and hatred targeted at these communities.
+Marginalized groups, such as BIPOC, LGBTQ+, disabled individuals, and women, often face additional stress due to systemic oppression, which may further heighten sensory sensitivity.

 Sensory Overload and Neurodivergence